Stoke

 The new space, at Mitchell House, is not a drop-in centre and those needing advice would need to book an appointment online or over the phone if they wanted face-to-face support.

-Craig, who took over as CEO around 18 months ago, says the charity supported around 21,000 people three years ago in Stoke-on-Trent and North Staffordshire but last year this figure rose to 33,000 people.
+Craig, who took over as CEO around 18 months ago, says the charity supported around 21,000 people three years ago in Stoke-on-Trent and North Staffordshire but last year this figure rose to over 30,000 people.

 He added: "I think this is a reflection upon certainly the cost of living.